'Denying the known truth' leads to absurdity, spiritual and mental blindness

 Amidst this group, we could call to mind all the priests, religious and seminarians who abandoned their vocations and faith immediately following the Council – as well as the horrible attrition ever since.

-We could also call to mind all those good Catholics who, like their fictional representative Edmund Rougham in Judith’s Marriage, were scandalised by the radical changes to their previously unchangeable religion, concluded that none of it really mattered, and lost the faith.
-(NB: commissions earned on this link.)
+Furthee, many previously pious Catholics, like their fictional representative Edmund Rougham in Judith’s Marriage, were scandalised by the radical changes to their previously unchangeable religion, concluded that none of it really mattered, and lost the faith.
+Rougham was given the grace to come back.
+Most did not.

+However, let’s leavr them aside for now, and consider another approach to claims like the above.
 Let’s consider the limitations of arguments and reason in the face of such absurdity – and the alternatives that lie before us.

 This was a post for members who choose to support us with a monthly or annual subscription.